telekom/census-income-lightgbm/README.md

 # Census-Income with LightGBM

-This project uses the [Census Income data](https://archive-beta.ics.uci.edu/ml/datasets/census+income) and fits [LightGBM](https://lightgbm.readthedocs.io/) models on it.
+This project uses the [census income data](https://archive-beta.ics.uci.edu/ml/datasets/census+income) and fits [LightGBM](https://lightgbm.readthedocs.io/) models on it.

 It is not intended to bring super good results, but rather as a demo to show the interaction between